RosaMalandrino/LocalVoids/_pages/VoidGallery.md

 # Summary table of voids

-The full thing is too long, better start with the first selection
+Table 1 of the paper with the known voids only

 # Full table of voids

+Full table!